Alva Noto

 His mature season began with Kerne (Plate Lunch, 1998) and peaked with the EP Empty Garden (Noton, 1999) and the album Prototypes (Mille Plateaux, 2000).
 The music employs techniques as diverse as minimalistic repetition, a musical form of abstract painting, musical pointillism, industrial music (the early Throbbing Gristle variety), quantum mechanics (the idea that the vacuum is alive and that reality hides in the interstices of the spacetime grid), glitch music (Oval, or, better, Pan Sonic) and dissonant electronic music (Stockhausen, Subotnick).

 Wohltemperiert (Noton, 2000) is another collaboration with Pansonic.
 Cyclo (Noton, 2001) is a collaboration with Japanese noise-master Ryoji Ikeda.
-Transform (Mille Plateaux, 2001) is another demonstration of his audio construction techniques, a sort of summary of his entire career so far, from deconstruction of techno (4) to LaMonte Young-ian wandering ambient drones (2).
+Transform (Mille Plateaux, 2001) is another demonstration of his audio construction techniques, a sort of summary of his entire career up to that point, from deconstruction of techno (4) to LaMonte Young-ian wandering ambient drones (2).

 The EP Telefunken (Raster, 2000) is an attempt to replicate his installations by plugging the stereo into the tv set and letting the sounds create the images.
 The limited-edition EP Uniform (SFMOMA) documents a fragment of a three-hour collaborative exhibition by Nicolai and Robin Rimbaud (Scanner) in San Francisco.